martinagvilas/vit-cls_emb/README.md

 # Analyzing Vision Tranformers in Class Embedding Space
-This is the code accompanying the work "Analyzing Vision Transformers for Image Classification in Class Embedding Space" by Martina Vilas, Timothy Schaumlöffel, and Gemma Roig.
-Accepted at NeurIPS 2023.
+This is the code accompanying the work ["Analyzing Vision Transformers for Image Classification in Class Embedding Space"]() by Martina G. Vilas, Timothy Schaumlöffel, and Gemma Roig, accepted at NeurIPS 2023.

 ## :wrench: Running the experiments